Saturday Night Fever: Plot

 Tony Manero is an Italian-American from the Bay Ridge neighborhood of Brooklyn, living in his family's house and working in a hardware store.
 He escapes his day-to-day life by dancing at 2001 Odyssey, a local discotheque, where he receives the admiration he craves as king of the dance floor.

-Tony and his friends Joey, Double J, Gus, and Bobby C spend their nights at the disco, trying to have sex with women in Bobby's car, and climbing on the Verrazzano-Narrows Bridge.
-Neighborhood girl Annette is infatuated with Tony, much to his annoyance, and he agrees to be her partner in an upcoming dance contest.
+Tony and his friends Joey, Double J, Gus, and Bobby C. spend their Saturday nights at the disco, trying to have sex with women in Bobby's car, afterwards climbing and horse play on the Verrazzano–Narrows Bridge.
+Neighborhood girl Annette is infatuated with Tony, much to his annoyance.
+However, he agrees to be her partner in an upcoming dance contest.
 Annette's happiness is short-lived when Tony is mesmerized by a better dancer, Stephanie Mangano, who rejects Tony's advances but eventually agrees to be his new partner in the competition.

-Tony is pleased to no longer be the black sheep of the family when his older brother Frank Jr, the pride of their parents and grandmother, quits the Catholic priesthood.
-Frank Jr admits that he only became a priest to make their parents happy, and later advises Bobby, who is under pressure to marry his pregnant girlfriend, that the Pope is unlikely to grant him dispensation for an abortion.
+Tony is pleased to no longer be the black sheep of the family when his older brother Frank Jr., the pride of their parents and grandmother, quits the Catholic priesthood.
+Frank Jr admits that he only became a priest to make their parents happy, and later advises Bobby, who is under pressure to marry his pregnant girlfriend, that the Pope is unlikely to grant him a dispensation for an abortion.
 Leaving to start a new life, Frank encourages Tony to do what makes him happy.

 Gus is beaten up and hospitalized, telling his friends that his attackers were the Barracudas, a Puerto Rican gang.
 Annette grows more and more desperate for Tony's attention, as does Bobby, who tries to ask him for guidance.
 Tony helps Stephanie move to Manhattan, and comforts her after discovering her past relationship with an older married colleague.
 Tony and his friends take revenge on the Barracudas, crashing Bobby's car into their hangout and starting a brawl, but are angry to learn that Gus may have identified the wrong gang.